gamescomputersplay/wad2pic/README.md

 * iWAD file.
 In most cases it is either DOO2.WAD or doom.wad
 * pWAD file.
 That's your custom level file.
 Let's say you have one called myawesomemap.wad and the map you are interested in is MAP01

-All you need to do is to run this command in console:
+All you need to do is to run this command in console (note that in your case it may be “python” instead of “python3”):

 	python3 wad2pic.py DOOM2.WAD MAP01 myawesomemap.wad